muffyharsha/sriharshap/index.md

 # My precious certification

 Achieved with great effort and unwavering dedication.
+While these certifications are expired, they are still precious.

 [AWS Certified Data Analytics-Specialty](https://aws.amazon.com/certification/certified-data-analytics-specialty/)